Satyameva Jayate 2

-Satyameva Jayate 2 is a 2021 Indian Hindi-language vigilante action thriller film written and directed by Milap Zaveri with production by T-Series and Emmay Entertainment.
-Based on the fight against injustice and misuse of power, it is an official spiritual sequel of the 2018 film Satyameva Jayate and stars John Abraham in a triple role alongside Divya Khosla Kumar, Rajeev Pillai and Anup Soni in important characters.
+Satyameva Jayate 2 is a 2021 Indian Hindi-language vigilante action film written and directed by Milap Milan Zaveri with production by T-Series and Emmay Entertainment.
+It is a spiritual sequel of the 2018 film Satyameva Jayate and stars John Abraham in a triple role as father and twin sons, alongside Divya Khosla Kumar, Rajeev Pillai and Anup Soni.
+In the film, Satya Balram Azaad proposes Lokpal bill in the parliament but due to lack of votes his plea gets rejected ,years ago his father Dadasaheb Balram Azad had scarified his life for the same which also left his mother Suhasini in coma.A killer starts to kill corrupt people in the city to stop corruption so the officials decide to appoint a tough cop Jay Balram Azad twin brother of Satya forms rest of the plot.

 The release date was postponed due to rise in COVID-19 cases.

-The film released on 25 November 2021.
-Unlike the original, it was a major commercial failure.
+Satyameva Jayate 2 was released on 25 November 2021 and received mixed-to-negative reviews from critics.
+Unlike the first film, it was a box office failure.